abelardoacm/viral-lcrs-evolution/README.md

 1. The prevalence of LCRs in viral genomes.
 2. The potential roles of these regions in viral lifecycle and host interactions.
-3. The evolutionary pressures shaping these regions.
+3. The evolutionary pressures shaping these regions and their maintenance.

 ## Getting Started 🚀